VoCoufi/DND-combat-tracker/README.md

 Special thanks to the D&D 5e community and the Rust TUI ecosystem.

+## Legal Notice

+This application is an independent tool for tracking combat encounters using game mechanics and is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.

+Dungeons & Dragons, D&D, and Wizards of the Coast are trademarks of Wizards of the Coast LLC in the U.S.A. and other countries. ©1993-2025 Wizards of the Coast LLC.

+This software uses game mechanics available under the Open Game License but does not reproduce copyrighted material.
+All monster names, spell names, and other content belong to their respective copyright holders.

 ---

 **Happy adventuring, and may your initiative rolls be high!**